surbhibawaria/Election-Analysis/README.md

 Which candidate won the election, what was their vote count, and what was their percentage of the total votes?The analysis of the election show that:

-- There were "x" votes cast in the election.
+- There were 369711 votes cast in this congressional election.
+- The counties were:
+    - Jefferson
+    - Denver
+    - Arapahoe
+- The county's result were:
+    - Jefferson recieved 10.5% of the vote and 38,885 number of votes.
+    - Denver recieved 82.8% of the vote and 306,055 number of votes.
+    - Arapahoe recieved 6.7% of the vote and 24,801 number of votes.
+    -
 - The candidates were:
     - Candidate 1
     - Candidate 2